 Now go, for I am sending you to Pharaoh.
 You must lead my people Israel out of Egypt.
 Exodus 3:10 NLT

-Tweetable: How do you react when things change?
+Tweetable: How do you handle life's changes?

 Thanks to all our faithful followers who share our posts!
 We also invite you to follow and like us on Facebook, Pinterest, Twitter, and Instagram.
 Help us spread God's encouragement through His Love Lines.